Governance

 Committees

 The Board of Governors currently has three standing committees: Education, Resources and Governance & Risk.
 They examine matters of importance to the Board in more depth to which they refer their conclusions.
-Their current Chairs are Rob Guthrie and Luisa Gatti (Education), Carlo Bragazzi (Resources) and Nick Brough (Governance & Risk).
+Their current Chairs are Ariane Marzal Hearne (Education), Carlo Bragazzi (Resources) and Azzurra Caltagirone (Governance & Risk).

 The Association also appoints the Board of Trustees, which is not usually involved in school governance, but has an essential oversight role to protect the ongoing viability of the Association and the school companies.